core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * No mode of operation is mandatory to support.

-* Revised parameters of the Security Context.
+* Revised parameters of the Security Context, COSE object and external_aad.

 * Clarifications about processing of responses and notifications.